NIHITA-oss/FMCG-D2C-Analytics-Beyond-Sales-Numbers./README.md

 ## About

-Built by **Nihita Raj** — Economics & Mathematics graduate (Miranda House, DU), incoming MSc Financial Economics (Gokhale Institute).
+Built by **Nihita Raj** — Economics & Mathematics graduate (Miranda House, DU).
 Interested in AI applied to consumer brands, D2C analytics, and data-driven business strategy.

-Currently interning at **Times Internet** in finance and business analytics.

 ---